 Spread about 1/2-3/4 cup of the raspberry ice cream over the cake in an even layer.
 Spread half of the raspberry sauce over the ice cream in an even layer.
 Gently tuck a second strip of acetate between the cake ring and the top 1/4-inch of the first strip of acetate.
 Set a cake round on top of the raspberry sauce, and repeat the layering process once more of the ice cream and remaining raspberry sauce.

 Place the remaining cake layer onto top of the raspberry sauce.
 To finish, make the whipped cream.
 Pour the heavy cream, confectioners' sugar and vanilla extract into a small bowl.
 Us an electric mixer and whip the cream until stiff peaks form.
 Spread the whipped cream over the top cake layer.
 Transfer the assembled cake to the freezer and let chill and set overnight.

 At least 3 hours before you are ready to serve, remove the pan from the freezer, pop the cake out of the cake ring, and peel away the acetate layers.
-Transfer to a cake platter and place back in the freezer.
+Transfer to a cake round and platter and place back in the freezer.
 When ready to serve, sprinkle the freeze dried raspberries over the top and pile with chocolate filled raspberries.
 Slice and serve immediately.
 Store any leftovers covered in the freezer for several weeks.

 *If you would like a visual on how to assemble the cake, check out this post here.

 Source: Ice cream adapted from Jeni's Splended Ice Creams at Home, raspberry sauce adapted from Everyday Annie, chocolate raspberries from Add a Pinch, cake and assembly adapted from Momofuku Milk Bar